bonimy/MushROMs/doc/SMB1 Level Format.md

 ## Area object data format

 The first two bytes of the area object data define the area's header.
+Once the header has been read, the remaining string of bytes is the area's formatted object data.

-### Area header data format
+## Area header data format
 The header data is formatted using the first two bytes of the area object data.

 Byte 1 | Byte 2
 --- | ---
-T T Y Y Y B B B | P P G G F F F F
+T T Y Y Y B B B | S S P P F F F F

 **T**: Determines the start time of the level.